LucasLWH/MS2_Trainer/README.md

 # MS2_Trainer
-Training Program to help in memorization for Machine Components Assessment
+Training Program to help me better memorize the names of machine components for upcoming MS2 Assessment.
+This program uses flash-card style memorization.